Representation Learning for Online and Offline RL in Low-rank MDPs: Proof of the theoretical property of

 Indeed, prior works have shown that learning in low-rank MDPs is statistically feasible \citep{jiang2017contextual,sun2019model,du2021bilinear} via leveraging rich function approximators.
 However, these algorithms are version space algorithms and are not computationally efficient.
-Recent work \flambe{} proposes an oracle-efficient algorithm\footnote{The oracle generally refers to empirical risk minimization oracle employing non-bilevel optimization.
-We seek to design an algorithm that runs in polynomial time, with each oracle call counting as $O(1)$.
-This algorithmic framework has lead to many successful algorithms in the literature of contextual bandit \citep{agarwal2014taming,dudik2017oracle,foster2020beyond}.} that learns in low-rank MDPs with a polynomial sample complexity, where the computation oracle is Maximum Likelihood Estimation (MLE).
+Recent work \flambe{} proposes an oracle-efficient algorithm\footnote{The oracle generally refers to supervised learning style empirical risk minimization oracle.
+We seek to design an algorithm that runs in polynomial time with each oracle call counting as $O(1)$.
+The reduction to supervised learning has lead to many successful provable and practical algorithms in contextual bandit \citep{agarwal2014taming,dudik2017oracle,foster2020beyond} and RL \citep{du2019provably,misra2020kinematic}.} that learns in low-rank MDPs with a polynomial sample complexity, where the computation oracle is Maximum Likelihood Estimation (MLE) operating under the standard supervised learning style Empirical Risk Minimization (ERM) setting.
 In this work, we follow the same setup from \flambe{} \citep{Agarwal2020_flambe}, and propose a new algorithm --- \emph{Upper Confidence Bound driven Representation Learning, Exploration and Exploitation (\ouralg)}, which can learn a near optimal policy for a low-rank MDP with a polynomial sample complexity and is oracle-efficient.
-Comparing to \flambe, our algorithm \emph{significantly improves} the sample complexity from $O(d^{7} A^9 / (\epsilon^{10}(1-\gamma)^{22})$ for \flambe{} to $O(d^4 A^4 / (\epsilon^2 (1-\gamma)^3)$, where $d$ is the rank of the transition matrix (or dimension of the true representation), $A$ is the number of actions, $\epsilon$ is the suboptimality gap and $\gamma\in[0,1)$ is the discount factor in the MDP.
+Comparing to \flambe, our algorithm \emph{significantly improves} the sample complexity from $O(d^{7} A^9 / (\epsilon^{10}(1-\gamma)^{22})$ for \flambe{} to $O(d^4 A^2 / (\epsilon^2 (1-\gamma)^5)$, where $d$ is the rank of the transition matrix (or dimension of the true representation), $A$ is the number of actions, $\epsilon$ is the suboptimality gap and $\gamma\in[0,1)$ is the discount factor in the MDP.
 Our algorithm is also arguably much simpler than \flambe: \flambe{} is an explore-then-commit algorithm, has to explore in a layer-by-layer forward way, and does not permit data sharing across different time steps.
-In contrast, \ouralg{} carefully trades exploration versus exploitation by combining the reward signal and exploration bonus (constructed using the latest learned representation), and enables data sharing across all time steps.
-Our sample complexity nearly matches the ones from those computationally inefficient algorithms \citep{jiang2017contextual,sun2019model,du2021bilinear}.
+In contrast, \ouralg{} carefully trades exploration versus exploitation by combining the reward signal and exploration bonus (constructed using the latest learned representation), and enables data sharing across all time steps.\footnote{Our algorithm and analysis can be easily extended to finite horizon non-stationary setting.
+We choose the discounted infinite horizon setting to contrast our results to \flambe: \flambe{} is \emph{not} capable of learning stationary policies under the discounted infinite horizon setting.} Our sample complexity nearly matches the ones from those computationally inefficient algorithms \citep{jiang2017contextual,sun2019model,du2021bilinear}.
 We summarize the comparison with the prior works that study representation learning in Table~\ref{tab:comparison}.